swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 Locator`_, and ``swpt:6787514562`` is the URI that uniquely identifies the debtor.

-**Note:** The preferred way to make digital coins available to users is to present them as `QR Codes`_, whose textual content consists of the respective digital coin.
-For the example given above, the textual context of the QR Code will be:
+**Note:** The preferred way to make digital coins available to currency users is to present them as `QR Codes`_, whose textual content consists of the respective digital coin.
+For the example given above, the textual context of the corresponding QR Code will be:
 ``https://example.com/foo/bar#swpt:6787514562``.

 .. [#swpt-scheme] The ``swpt`` URI scheme is defined in a separate